LarsEKrueger/bite/readme.md

 In case, the autocompletion makes a correct or near-correct prediction, less effort is required to enter a command.

+Using a substring-based search or even fuzzy search might further improve the UX.

 ### Most-frequently Command: Inconvenient

 Using the number of times a command has been run isn't a good predictor of